Square’s global teams go remote with Slack

 #coronavirus-questionsfor employees to review well-informed answers about travel, self-quarantine advice and local guidance

-#questionsfor global employee enquiries during Square’s now fully remote all-hands meetings and presentations
+#questionsfor global employee inquiries during Square’s now fully remote all-hands meetings and presentations

 #jackama, where CEO Jack Dorsey is always open to questions, many of which now concern Covid-19, the future of Square and how Dorsey is thinking about the business more globally